-After you register for a walk, you'll receive an email a day or two before the walk with details including directions.
+After you register for a walk, you'll receive an email the day before the walk with details including directions.
 If you don't, please contact me.
 Be sure to add my email (email@example.com) to your contacts list so my emails don't end up going to your spam box.

 RAIN DATES AND CANCELLATIONS

-Outings will be rescheduled to the rain date (usually the following day) if there is pouring rain or snow.
+Outings will be rescheduled to the rain date (usually the following day) if there is steady rain or snow.
 I'll send out an email at least an hour and a half before the walk if that's the case.
 I don't offer refunds if the outing is rescheduled to the rain date, so keep the rain date open in your schedule.
 If the rain date is also a washout, your payment will be refunded via paypal.

 If there are less than 8 signups for a particular event, I may cancel it.
 If you registered, I'll notify you and your payment will be refunded via paypal.

 Walks posted above are tailored toward adults unless otherwise noted.
 In general, I don't encourage folks to register children under age 10.
 Some participants have signed up with their child and it has worked out fine.
 Others, though, have had to leave early or spent more time with their child than learning with the group.
 I do frequently lead private walks oriented toward children (see below).

 I'm available for hire to lead walks for private groups such as scouts, homeschool groups, church groups, birthday parties, etc. My rate is $150 for the first hour plus $30 each additional 1/2 hour, plus my round-trip driving time.
 Payment can be divided among all participants with a maximum group size of 15 participants.